syncfusion-content/maui-docs/MAUI/Effects-View/Migration.md

 ---
 layout: post
-title: Migrating from Xamarin SfEffectsView to .NET MAUI SfEffectsView | Syncfusion
+title: Migrating from Xamarin to .NET MAUI SfEffectsView | Syncfusion
 description: Learn here all about Migrating from Syncfusion Xamarin EffectsView to Syncfusion .NET MAUI EffectsView control and more.
 platform: MAUI
 control: SfEffectsView